3cqs-coder/SymBot/docs/readme.txt

 		- For quick set up, create a free account at https://cloud.mongodb.com and copy the URL given into the app config.
 It begins with something like: mongodb+srv://
 		- For better security running your own local database is recommended

 	- "signals" contains a section to use signals with SymBot.
 There is a 3CQS signals section by default.
-If have an API key just copy it there or create an account at https://www.3CQS.com to get one.
+If you have an API key just copy it there or create an account at https://www.3CQS.com to get one.

 * bot.json